ootbingo/oot-bingo-generator/doc/SYNERGY_CALCULATION.md

 }
 ```

 Note that the code also allows for 'reverse' rowtype synergy.
-This would apply to rowtypes with a negative treshhold,
+This would apply to rowtypes with a negative threshold,
 but there are currently none.

 ## Time differences